-The phrase “eat the rainbow” takes on a fresh new spin in this Rainbow Summer Slaw.
+The phrase "eat the rainbow" takes on a fresh new spin in this mayo-free Rainbow Summer Slaw.
 Crunchy red cabbage, sweet peppers and mango, carrots, and shaved zucchini get dressed up with a sweet and spicy dressing and crunchy pumpkin seeds.
-No mayo here, only refreshing flavors that celebrate the season’s bounty!

 While the slaw and dressing come together in just one bowl for this recipe, you will need a food processor and peeler for best results.